The Radcliffe Red List of Endangered Crafts

 In May 2017 the HCA published The Radcliffe Red List of Endangered Crafts, the first research of its kind in the UK.
 This research has enabled the HCA to shine a light on this important aspect of the UK’s collective intangible heritage that has, until now, been languishing in the dark.
 It is our hope that this research will act as a call to action to those who have it within their power to resolve or alleviate these issues, and that this project will mark the start of long-term monitoring of heritage craft viability and a shared will to avoid the cultural loss that is borne each time a craft dies.

-- Click here to view the Red List crafts alphabetically or by category of risk.
+- Click here to view the Red List crafts by category of risk.
 Alternatively, you can search for a particular craft by using the search bar on the right.

 - Click here to download the full report of the research.